omnect/omnect-ui/README.md

 - device must be online (at least once) in order to receive the deployment
 - after a factory reset omnect-ui must be deployed again what requires a connection to azure cloud

-### iotedge deployment

-In case it is agreed, the omnect team takes care of providing omnect-ui as application in omnect-portal.
-Get into contact with <support@omnect.io> if interested.

 ## Access omnect-ui

 omnect-ui can be reached at <https://DeviceHostnameOrIp:1977><br>